-pioneer’s remaining there and being a great success or never quite feeling in tune.
-I am referring to really deep feelings of attraction, or of antipathy, and not to caprice, which may sweep over a pioneer and make him or her feel the other end of the world would have been better, so let’s now go there!
+pioneer remaining there and being a great success or never quite feeling in tune.
+I am referring to really deep feelings of attraction, or of antipathy, and not to caprice, which may sweep over a pioneer and make him or her feel the other end of the world would have been better, so let us now go there!

-A pioneer who plans to move into a goal and serve the Cause of God and earn his living there should carefully inquire, from proper Bahá’í sources as well as non-Bahá’í ones, what kind of a job, if any, he can get when he arrives.
+A pioneer who plans to move into a goal area, and serve the Cause of God and earn his living there, should carefully inquire, from proper Bahá’í sources as well as non-Bahá’í ones, what kind of a job, if any, he can get when he arrives.
 The situation differs greatly from country to country; one place may never grant a residence visa to a person who has entered on only a tourist visa, obliging him, even if he has obtained a job, to go out and re-apply for a residence visa which he may never get.
 Another country may require the pioneer to go there on a tourist visa first, obtain employment and then grant him a residence visa.
 It is absolutely essential to be properly informed before one leaps out, full of devotion and enthusiasm, into the unknown!

 There is also the all-important question of where to settle in the country one has pioneered to: if a village—where the need is always very great—the strong probability is the pioneer must have a personal income or receive help from the Fund as jobs are likely to be non-existent; if he can get a job in that country, the secondary towns—small cities or large villages—should certainly have priority over the capital or other big cities.
-Provincial capitals are very important because settling there means the pioneer can either open to the Faith a new Province or State or Department, as the case may be, or assist and foster the work in a large area where he or his family are more than likely the only pioneers.
+Provincial capitals are very important because settling there means the pioneer can either open to the Faith a new province or state or department, as the case may be, or assist and foster the work in a large area where he or his family are more than likely the only pioneers.
 Far too often—to the great detriment of the Bahá’í work—one finds most of the pioneers congregated in the capital of the country, busy earning their living, having personality

 problems with other pioneers and really, if they only knew it, spiritually frustrated because they are not accomplishing for Bahá’u’lláh what they set out to do when they left their native land for His sake.
 So far from the path of ideal service they originally envisaged can this way of life in the big cities lead them that I have heard pioneers say they were in an embarrassing position because in the apartment house or district they lived in the poor village Bahá’ís could not come to see them or attend meetings in their homes because people of that class were not welcome in such places!
 The pioneer must be on his guard, as much as lies within his power, not to be deflected from his spiritual course or ensnared in the traps of our moribund society as exemplified in the life of big cities.

-When we arise to teach, whether as pioneers or travelling teachers, we are like little boats setting out on the down-flow of a mighty river which automatically carries us on by its own force.
-We must always remember that by leaving our homes and our countries to serve the Cause of God divine confirmations become available to us, the Hosts of the Supreme Concourse become eager to help us, our meagre powers become infused by the divine outpourings from on High.
+When we arise to teach, whether as pioneers or travelling teachers, we are like little boats setting out on the down-flow of a mighty river that automatically carries us on by its own force.
+We must always remember that by leaving our homes and our countries to serve the Cause of God, divine confirmations become available to us, the Hosts of the Supreme Concourse become eager to help us, and our meagre powers become infused by the divine outpourings from on High.